 To strengthen the interaction between the polymerase and the template DNA, DNA sliding clamps associate with the polymerase to promote the processivity of the replicative polymerase.
 In eukaryotes, the sliding clamp is a homotrimer ring structure known as the proliferating cell nuclear antigen (PCNA).
 The PCNA ring has polarity with surfaces that interact with DNA polymerases and tethers them securely to the DNA template.
 PCNA-dependent stabilization of DNA polymerases has a significant effect on DNA replication because PCNAs are able to enhance the polymerase processivity up to 1,000-fold.
-PCNA is an essential cofactor and has the distinction of being one of the most common interaction platforms in the replication to accommodate multiple processes at the replication fork, and so PCNA is also viewed as a regulatory cofactor for DNA polymerases
+PCNA is an essential cofactor and has the distinction of being one of the most common interaction platforms in the replicator as a regulatory cofactor for DNA polymerases